Ruins of a huge fortress dated to the Crusaders and Mameluke periods, on a high hill above the city of Zefat.

 The huge fortress on the high hill above the city of Zefat was first fortified during the great revolt against the Romans.
 Massive fortifications were built during the Middle Ages by the Crusaders and Mamlukes.
 It dominated the Galilee and protected the route from Acre to Damascus.
+Matthew 5: 14: “A city that is set on an hill cannot be hid.”.

 The fortress was destroyed by the great earthquake of 1837, then most of its stones were used to rebuild the ruined city around it.
 Zefat became one of Judaism’s four Holy cities, and a center of Jewish mysticism (Kabbalah).